-A low white blood cell count usually means your body isn't making enough white blood cells.
-It can increase your risk of all sorts of infections.
+A low white blood cell count usually means your body is not making enough white blood cells.
+It can increase your risk of getting infections.

 What causes a low white blood cell count?

 - medicine for an overactive thyroid

 - autoimmune disorders, like rheumatoid arthritis

 Agranulocytosis and neutropenia are conditions that cause a low white blood cell count.

 A blood test can tell you if your white blood cell count is low.

 Your treatment will depend on what's causing your condition and will often include antibiotics.